johnj974/triathlon-checklist/README.md

 <p>I would in future add an individual login page so that a person could have their own personal information stored privately and they
    would be able to update and delete their own records, I would also add another page for training plans where you could keep a record of a plan and update or change it accordingly.
 The notes page could be used for this feature.
-I will add a search function in the future that will allow you to search for events based on the event type and which will display them together. </p>
+I will add a search function in the future that will allow you to search for events based on the event type and which will display them together. during testing I noticed that it would be nice to have a timestamp of the each input so I will put that in in the future also.
+Also in the future I would add a page that would have recommendations for triathlon equipment. </p>

 <h2><a id="user-content-technologies-used" class="anchor" aria-hidden="true" href="#technologies-used"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M4 9h1v1H4c-1.5 0-3-1.69-3-3.5S2.55 3 4 3h4c1.45 0 3 1.69 3 3.5 0 1.41-.91 2.72-2 3.25V8.59c.58-.45 1-1.27 1-2.09C10 5.22 8.98 4 8 4H4c-.98 0-2 1.22-2 2.5S3 9 4 9zm9-3h-1v1h1c1 0 2 1.22 2 2.5S13.98 12 13 12H9c-.98 0-2-1.22-2-2.5 0-.83.42-1.64 1-2.09V6.25c-1.09.53-2 1.84-2 3.25C6 11.31 7.55 13 9 13h4c1.45 0 3-1.69 3-3.5S14.5 6 13 6z"></path></svg></a>Technologies Used</h2>
 <p></p>